Calpano/connected-json/README.md

 # connected-json
 Connected JSON Specification.
 A data-first JSON Format for exchanging connected data (graphs, networks).
 The successor to GraphML.
+Super-set of JSON Graph.